Phonemic orthography: Phonetic transcription

-A narrow phonetic transcription represents phones, the sounds humans are capable of producing, many of which will often be grouped together as a single phoneme in any given natural language, though the groupings vary across languages.
-English, for example, does not distinguish between aspirated and unaspirated consonants, but other languages, like Korean, Bengali and Hindi do.
+A phonetic transcription represents phones, the sounds humans are capable of producing, many of which will often be grouped together as a single phoneme in any given natural language, though the groupings vary across languages.
+English, for example, does not distinguish phonemically between aspirated and unaspirated consonants, but other languages, like Korean, Bengali and Hindi do.

 The sounds of speech of all languages of the world can be written by a rather small universal phonetic alphabet.
 A standard for this is the International Phonetic Alphabet.